Skip to navigation Skip to content

 • refer to progress notes and determine if the assessment is pending a CAO request for information

-• return the status to On Hold for a minimum of 14 days, for the assessment to be completed
+• return the status to On Hold for an additional 28 days, for the assessment to be completed

 • DOC on hold reason.
 If an open DOC is necessary, hold for the same duration